EFForg/cryptobot-email/doc/getting_started/osx.md

 ![Enigmail wizard, sign emails by default](../images/osx/enigmail2.png)

 It asks if your outgoing mail should be encrypted by default.
-This would be ideal, but remember that you can only send encrypted email to other people who use PGP too.
-Since this probably isn't most people you no, it's best to choose No here and click Continue.
+This would be ideal, but remember that you can only send encrypted email to other people who use PGP, and you need to have their public keys in your keychain as well.
+Since this probably isn't most people you send emails to, it's best to choose No here and click Continue.
 (You can manually choose to encrypt emails to people who you know use PGP.)

 ![Enigmail wizard, encrypt emails by default](../images/osx/enigmail3.png)